Sensors and Components for Runway Weather Information Systems - RWIS

 With a measurement frequency of up to 100 times per second, the innovative MARWIS meets all requirements of a mobile measurement device.
 The all-in-one sensor covers a big variety of weather parameters including the pavement conditions dry, moist, wet, snow, ice, chemically and critically wet, surface and ambient temperature, dew point temperature, ice percentages, water film height, relative humidity as well as weather-related friction.
 The data can be viewed on a free iOS or Android and evaluated remotely in the operation center.

 WS3000 - Reference Weather Sensor for Measuring of Air Temperature, Relative Humidity and Air Pressure

-In 2016 Lufft introduced an innovative weather sensor family exceeding all previous weather sensors in terms of precision.
+Lufft has introduced an innovative weather sensor family exceeding all previous weather sensors in terms of precision.
 Measuring temperature, humidity and air pressure, the WS3000 is an indispensable component of RWIS systems.